-20:51:21:01 Definitions.

-20:51:21:01.01 Prepackaging and repackaging.

-20:51:21:02 Transferred.

-20:51:21:03 Pharmacist to interpret original order of practitioner Repealed.

-20:51:21:04 Repealed.

-20:51:21:05 Labeling of unit dose and unit of issue package Relabeling of unit dose and unit
+- 20:51:21:01 Definitions. - 20:51:21:01.01 Prepackaging and repackaging. - 20:51:21:02 Transferred. - 20:51:21:03 Pharmacist to interpret original order of practitioner, Repealed. - 20:51:21:04 Repealed. - 20:51:21:05 Labeling of unit dose and unit of issue package -- Relabeling of unit dose and unit of issue system. - 20:51:21:05.01 Recall of medication in unit dose package. - 20:51:21:05.02 Manufacturer packaging. - 20:51:21:06 Pharmacist to maintain drug profile. - 20:51:21:07 Pharmacist to be responsible for delivery of medications to healthcare facility.

-of issue system

-20:51:21:05.01 Recall of a drug in unit dose package distribution system .

-20:51:21:05.02 Manufacturer packaging.

-20:51:21:06 Pharmacist to maintain drug profile.

-20:51:21:07 Pharmacist to be responsible for delivery of medications to healthcare facility.

-- (1) "Automated mechanical distribution device," see § 20:51:17:01 for definition and use; means a mechanical device that is located in a health care facility, delivers a drug or drug device other than by administration or dispensing, and uses automated data processing technology to: - (a) Limit access of stocked drugs or drug devices to authorized personnel; - (b) Record the identity of all personnel who have access to drugs or drug devices stocked within the device; and - (c) Document both stocking and removal transactions; - (2) "Container," means that which holds the drug and is or may be in direct contact with the drug, without interacting chemically or physically affecting the drug placed in it so as to alter the strength, quality, or purity of the drug beyond the official compendium requirements; - (3) "Customized patient drug package;" means a package that contains two or more drugs per compartment; - (4) "Prepackage," means to prepare a drug in a container for dispensing, prior to the receipt of an order.
-Such packaging may be in a unit dose, single dose, or unit of issue package for use in a unit dose dispensing system, in a container suitable for a traditional dispensing system, or in a customized patient medication drug package; - (5) "Repackage," means to prepare a unit dose, single dose, unit of issue package, customized patient medication drug package, or traditional dispensing system package for dispensing pursuant to an existing order; - (6) "Sealed unit dose container," means a container that holds the drug in a hermetically sealed compartment to reduce the drug's exposure to moisture, air, and tampering, until the time of administration; - (7) "Traditional dispensing system;" means a drug package system in which individual doses are not packaged in unit dose packages or unit of issue packages;
+- (1) "Automated mechanical distribution device,"-see as defined in § 20:51:17:01 for definition and use; - (2) "Container," that which holds the drug and is or may be in direct contact with the drug without interacting chemically or physically affecting the drug placed in it so as to alter the strength, quality, or purity of the drug beyond the official compendium requirements; - (3) "Customized patient medication package," a package that contains two or more drugs per compartment; - (4) "Prepackage," to prepare a drug in a container for dispensing, prior to the receipt of an order.
+Such packaging may be in a unit dose, single dose, or unit of issue package for use in a unit dose dispensing system, in a container suitable for a traditional dispensing system, or in a customized patient medication package;

+(5) "Repackage," to prepare a unit dose, single dose, unit of issue package, customized patient medication package, or traditional dispensing system package for dispensing pursuant to an existing order;

+(6) "Sealed unit dose container," a container that holds the drug in a hermetically sealed compartment to reduce the drug's exposure to moisture, air, and tampering until the time of administration;

+(7) "Traditional dispensing system," a drug package system in which individual doses are not packaged in unit dose packages or unit of issue packages;

-(8) "Unit dose," means a single dose of a drug in an individually sealed, labeled container ready for administration to a particular patient by the prescribed route at the prescribed time;
+(8) "Unit dose," a single dose of a drug in an individually sealed, labeled container ready for administration to a particular patient by the prescribed route at the prescribed time;

-(9) "Unit dose distribution system," means a drug distribution system that is in a pharmacy outlet, hospital, or other healthcare facility and uses unit dose packages, or unit of issue packages, labeled in accordance with § 20:51:21:05 and preserves the identity of the drug until the time of administration;
+(9) "Unit dose distribution system," a drug distribution system that is in a pharmacy outlet, hospital, or other healthcare facility and uses unit dose packages, or unit of issue packages, labeled in accordance with § 20:51:21:05 and preserves the identity of the drug until the time of administration;

-(10) "Unit dose package," means an individual package that contains one single unit dose of a drug packaged by a manufacturer or a pharmacy and preserves the integrity and identity of the drug from the point of packaging to the point of administration; and doses, each separated in a medication card or other specifically designed container.
+(10) "Unit dose package," an individual package that contains one single unit dose of a drug packaged by a manufacturer or a pharmacy and preserves the integrity and identity of the drug from the point of packaging to the point of administration; and each separated in a medication card or other specifically designed container.

-(11) "Unit of issue package," means a package that provides multiple units of the same drug definition of "unit dose packaging" transferred from § 20:51:21:02, 18 SDR 95, effective November
+(11) "Unit of issue package," a package that provides multiple units of the same drug doses, definition of "unit dose packaging" transferred from § 20:51:21:02, 18 SDR 95, effective November